Two Israeli civilians killed in flashpoint West Bank town, Israel military says – KION546

 Two Israeli civilians killed in flashpoint West Bank town, Israel military says

-By Abeer Salman, Amir Tal, Ibrahim Dahman and Heather Chen and Hadas Gold, CNN
+By Abeer Salman, Amir Tal, Ibrahim Dahman, Heather Chen and Hadas Gold, CNN

 (CNN) — Two Israeli civilians were shot and killed on Saturday in the flashpoint West Bank town of Huwara, according to the Israel Defense Forces (IDF).